 Online banks are financial institutions that operate solely online.
 Unlike brick and mortar banks, they don’t have any physical branches.
 While you can’t walk into these banks to deposit cash, you can do most other things you would at a traditional bank—for example, opening a checking account or savings account.

 Online banking is becoming more and more popular by the day.
 These banks typically charge lower monthly service fees, have easy-to-use apps, and perks such as cash-back rewards.
 For example, you can get “free” money from your Sam’s Club Black Friday purchases just because you used your Current card.
 Those aren’t things traditional banks offer, so customers (especially younger ones) are switching to this new way of banking.

 All that said, online and brick-and-mortar banks have one thing in common: they’re both just as safe.
 Most accounts at online banks are FDIC insured, meaning customers will get their money back even if their bank goes under.

 Considering leaving your old bank behind?
-Then consider these online banks.
+Then consider these online alternatives.

-Current is the best online bank we reviewed for this list.
+Current is the best online financial option we’ve reviewed for this list.
 It offers a modern, user-friendly, intuitive website and mobile app, available for both Android and iOS devices.

 - No minimum balance or minimum deposit requirements.